arangodb/arangodb/Documentation/RefManual/Actions.md

 We've already seen how to set the HTTP status code, the content type, and the result body.
 The `res` object has the following properties for these:

-- contentType: MIME type of the body as defined in the HTTP standard (e.g.
+- `contentType`: MIME type of the body as defined in the HTTP standard (e.g.
   `text/html`, `text/plain`, `application/json`, ...)
-- responsecode: the HTTP status code of the response as defined in the HTTP standard.
+- `responsecode`: the HTTP status code of the response as defined in the HTTP standard.
 Common values for actions that succeed are `200` or `201`.
   Please refer to the HTTP standard for more information.
-- body: the actual response data
+- `body`: the actual response data

 To set or modify arbitrary headers of the response object, the `headers` property can be used.
 For example, to add a user-defined header to the response,